dedis/cothority/byzcoin/InstanceVersioning.md

 This feature needs a size control as the space taken will grow with the skipchain and that's why you can specify the size of the cache or the maximum number of blocks that need to be kept.
-When a size is specified, the storage will delete all state changes of the last block stored until there is enough space left and only the last N block's state changes are kept for the second option.
+When a size is specified, the storage will look for the oldest elements and delete them until 20% of the space is available.
+Note that if state changes has been added unsorted, it will remove the oldest version of the instance that contains the oldest element to prevent holes.
+When a maximum number of blocks is specified, it will keep N blocks for each instance and remove the others.